 The Routledge Handbook of the Economics of Education will be a valuable resource for advanced students, researchers, and policymakers across economics, education, and public policy.

 Table of Contents

-Brian P. McCall is a Professor of Education, Economics and Public Policy at the University of Michigan Ann Arbor.
+Brian P. McCall is Professor of Education, Economics, and Public Policy at the University of Michigan in Ann Arbor.
 He is a former co-editor of Economics of Education Review.
-His current research interests in the economics of education include the effect of scholarships on college persistence, completion, and earnings, the effect of college enrolment delay on college completion, and the impact of the great recession on educational attainment and earnings.
+His current research interests in the economics of education include the effect of scholarships on college persistence, completion, and earnings, the effect of college enrollment delay on college completion, and the impact of the Great Recession on educational attainment and earnings.
 He received his PhD in economics from Princeton University in 1988.